Rekkonnect/Syndiesis/README.md

 - Code editor
   - AvaloniaEdit's features
+  - Syntax and semantic colorization
+  - Go to definition using F12
   - Custom nagivation to outer syntax nodes based on the current selection
 - Syntax and semantic analysis visualizer
   - Current caret syntax node highlighting